Byron Lee and the Dragonaires: History

 The band was originally formed around 1950 by Byron Lee and his friend Carl Brady, taking its name from the St. George's College football team for which they played.
 The band originally played mento, and performed their first shows in the college common room to celebrate the team's victories.

 After a few years of playing at parties, birthdays and weddings, Lee decided to turn professional.
 By 1956, the Dragonaires had become a fixture on Jamaica's hotel circuit, playing under their own name and also providing backing to visiting American stars including Harry Belafonte, Chuck Berry, The Drifters, Sam Cooke, and Fats Domino.
 The Dragonaires prided themselves on being able to play any style of music, their repertoire including covers of American pop and R&B hits, and they soon adapted to include ska when that became popular.

-The band recorded their debut single, "Dumplin's", in 1959 at the WIRL (West Indies Records Limited) studios owned by future Prime Minister Edward Seaga, who became the band's manager.
-The single was released on the Dragonaire's own Dragon's Breath label in Jamaica, and was the second release on the Blue Beat label in the United Kingdom, and was unusual for a Jamaican single as it featured an electric organ and a Fender bass which Lee had purchased during a visit to the United States - the first such instruments ever seen on the island.
+The band recorded their debut single, "Dumplin's", in 1959 at the WIRL (West Indies Records Limited) studios, owned by future Prime Minister Edward Seaga, who became the band's manager.
+The single was released on the Dragonaires' own Dragon's Breath label in Jamaica, and was the second release on the Blue Beat label in the United Kingdom.
+It was unusual for a Jamaican single as it featured an electric organ and a Fender Precision Bass, which Lee had purchased during a visit to the United States—the first such instruments seen on the island.
 Lee and Seaga both realised that ska was the music to provide Jamaica with a musical identity that could break the domination of American R&B, and the Dragonaires became one of the major ska bands of the early 1960s, releasing singles such as "Fireflies", "Mash!
 Mr Lee", "Joy Ride", and a ska version of "Over the Rainbow", both under their own name, and as the Ska Kings.
 In 1961, the band received a huge break when they were cast as the hotel band in the first James Bond film, Dr. No. The band performed several songs in the film, although the recordings were actually made by guitarist Ernest Ranglin.
+The songs "Jump Up" and "Kingston Calypso" appeared on the Dr. No soundtrack.
 In 1964, the band was featured in a program called "This is Ska!" alongside Jimmy Cliff, Prince Buster, and Toots and the Maytals.